Providing Solutions

 The pros and cons of government regulation on businesses

-On Behalf of | Aug 23, 2022 | Business Law And Litigation |
+| Aug 23, 2022 | Business Law And Litigation |

 There is an old adage that everything is big in Texas, and for many small business owners, that includes governmental impact on their operations.
 And when government agencies show up unannounced, it is often not good.
 Rules and regulations are needed, especially with major corporations, but meeting the standards required by various agencies can be expensive when small business managers must deal with other pressing and often costly matters as well.
 The problem is not regulation as much as over-regulation.
 But there are still some advantages to government oversight for smaller operations.